awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

 Deletes multiple tables at once\.

 **Note**
-After completing this operation, you will no longer have access to the table versions and partitions that belong to the deleted table\.
+After completing this operation, you no longer have access to the table versions and partitions that belong to the deleted table\.
 AWS Glue deletes these "orphaned" resources asynchronously in a timely manner, at the discretion of the service\.
-To ensure immediate deletion of all related resources, before calling `BatchDeleteTable`, use `DeleteTableVersion` or `BatchDeleteTableVersion`, and `DeletePartition` or `BatchDeletePartition`, to delete any resources that belong to the table\.
+To ensure the immediate deletion of all related resources, before calling `BatchDeleteTable`, use `DeleteTableVersion` or `BatchDeleteTableVersion`, and `DeletePartition` or `BatchDeletePartition`, to delete any resources that belong to the table\.

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of the Data Catalog where the table resides\.
-If none is supplied, the AWS account ID is used by default\.
+If none is provided, the AWS account ID is used by default\.
 + `DatabaseName` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  The name of the catalog database where the tables to delete reside\.
+  The name of the catalog database in which the tables to delete reside\.
 For Hive compatibility, this name is entirely lowercase\.
 + `TablesToDelete` – *Required:* An array of UTF\-8 strings, not more than 100 strings\.

   A list of the table to delete\.